makrai/notes/iliev14-aut-text-anal-psy.md

       * companies offer specialized software for automated text analysis, and
       * text analysis tools [in] standard statistical packages (e.g., SAS Text Miner, SPSS Text Analytics, R)
-* we review ... measures of subjective properties [of authors]
+* measures of subjective properties [of authors]
-  * examples, including some from clinical psychology, personality and individual differences, intelligence, knowledge assessment, lie detection, political attitudes, group dynamics, and cultural change
+  * from clinical psychology, personality and individual differences, intelligence, knowledge assessment, lie detection, political attitudes, group dynamics, and cultural change
   * organized as follows
     * introduce the idea of using language in general and text in particular
     * three popular approaches for automating such tasks: